hyphaene-npm/prismafire/README.md

 ## Purpose

-This package aims to reduce the pain of writing all datamodels on the prisma.yml file by generating it.
+This package aims to reduce the pain of writing all datamodels on the prisma.yml file.

-For now, it's done by creating it from a `json` file, using optionnaly specified glob to fill the datamodel key automatically.
+It will regenerate it with populating datamodels field by intropecting your project.

 This is the default structure where `prismafire` will work with zero conf